|

 }

-You don't know which sensor is which.
-You could assume that if you start listening when the microcontroller starts sending that the first reading corresponds to the first sensor, but you can't know that for sure.
-There are two ways to address this.
+How can you tell which value corresponds to which sensor?
+You don’t know which sensor is which.
+You could assume that if you start listening when the microcontroller starts sending that the first reading corresponds to the first sensor, but you can’t know that for sure.
+There are two ways to get your sensor values in order.
 You can use punctuation or you can use a call-and-response or handshaking method.
 Use whichever makes the most sense to you.
-6. Punctuation MethodOne way to send the data such that it can be interpreted clearly is to punctuate each set of data uniquely.
-Just as a sentence ends with a period, you can end your data with a carriage return and a newline.
-Here's a modification of the code above that does that:
+They’re explained below.

 void loop() {